Zurich Life Insurance Review Australia

 - Zurich Wealth Protection: Comprehensive life insurance, including Death Cover, TPD, Trauma Insurance, and Income Protection.

-- Ezicover: If you prefer to have more control over your insurance then you can select Ezicover, which includes Ezicover Life Insurance, Accidental Death, Ezicover Income Protection, and the Funeral Advantage.
+- Ezicover: If you prefer to have more control over your insurance then you can select Ezicover, which includes Ezicover Life Insurance, Accidental Death, and Ezicover Income Protection.

 - Zurich Active: Combines life insurance with severity-based trauma cover into one policy, and also allows you to also add income protection.

 - Sumo: Considered the ‘high-end wealth protection solution’, provides you with the option of purchasing higher levels of cover.
 Sumo is aimed at higher income salary earners and successful business owner.

 Take note: Futurewise, Active, and Sumo products were all sold via Macquarie policies, which has now come across the Zurich following the acquisition.
 The Futurewise product is closed for new business, but current policies remain in place, however, they are not available for increases.

 Review the relevant Zurich Product Disclosure Statement (PDS) for the specific product you are interested in.